 via Fox shoots hunter in Belarus

-( culture / humor ) Montana State Trooper
+( culture / humor / jokes ) Montana State Trooper

-In most of the United States there is a policy of checking on any stalled vehicle on the highway when temperatures drip to single digits or below.
-About 3 a.m. one very cold morning, Montana State Trooper Allan Nixon responded to a call.There was a car off the shoulder of the road outside Great Falls, Montana.H ... read more
+In most of the United States there is a policy of checking on any stalled vehicle on the highway when temperatures drop to single digits or below.
+About 3 a.m. one very cold morning, Montana State Trooper Allan Nixon responded to a call.There was a car off the shoulder of the road outside Great Falls, Montana.H... read more

-( culture / sports / horseracing ) by half a head!This is the Breeder's Cup Classic I'm talking about.I thought she was hurt or something the way she ran dead last, 20 lengths behind.Then she came out of nowhere ... read more
+( culture / sports / horseracing ) Zenyatta lost by half a head!This is the Breeder's Cup Classic I'm talking about.I thought she was hurt or something the way she ran dead last, 20 lengths behind.Then she came out of nowhere and would have won with two more s... read more

 ( culture / sports ) For the first time in my lifetime, the S.F.
-Giants have won the World Series!And they did on my birthday!Adding to my joy was seeing George W. Bush in the background, clearly unhappy. ... read more
+Giants have won the World Series!And they did it on my birthday!Adding to my joy was seeing George W. Bush in the background, clearly unhappy.... read more

 ( culture / movies-tv ) I thought it'd be fun to come up with a list of the all-time best movie lines.